 In addition, make sure View Test Data is toggled on so you’re in Test mode.
 See Using Test Mode for more details.

 Now open up a new browser tab and log in to your WordPress admin.
-Then go to Simple Pay Pro → Settings → Stripe Keys.
+Then go to Simple Pay Pro → Settings → Stripe Setup.
 At this point, you’re going to need to copy and paste 4 Stripe API keys from your Stripe dashboard to your WP Simple Pay Pro settings.

 Back in your Stripe dashboard tab, start by copying your Publishable key (starts with “pk_test_”), switching to your WP admin tab, and pasting it into the appropriate text box.